PlantTheDiffuser/REM-1/README.md

 The same shape, saved as an STL file looks like a set of triangles creating a surface.
 No software can read this as a circle.

 TL;DR - STL files are used for renders and 3d printing, and many times people publish stl files online, but they can't be easily modified without manually reverse engineering it.
-This tool would be able to intelligently produce a parametric 3d-model from a static 3d-model
+This tool would be able to intelligently produce a parameterized 3d-model from a static 3d-model.